johnr909/spark/readme.txt

 This theme uses Composer to load required files and employs namespaces to keep functions names simple.
 Simply swith the namespace from 'sparkt' to something appropriate for your project.

+Gulp is used to concatenate and minfy the theme's CSS files.

 Page templates
 * Right-sidebar (default page template)
 * Left-Sidebar